naoya-i/r4c/README.md

 ```

 Each derivation (`ANNOTATOR_*_DERIVATION`) is represented as a list of derivation steps.
-Each derivation step consists of a supporting fact (i.e. the title of article and sentence ID in HotpotQA dataset) and a relational fact (i.e. a list of three strings).
+Each derivation step consists of a supporting fact (an article title and a sentence ID in HotpotQA) and a relational fact (a list of three strings---head, relation, tail).

 ```
 [